spigad/docker-tutorial/docs/dockerfile/first-dockerfile.md

     * Each RUN line will be executed by Docker during the build.
     * RUN commands must be non-interactive.
 (No input can be provided to Docker during the build.) this is why we add the -y flag to apt-get.

+Every Dockerfile must start with the FROM instruction.
+The idea behind is that you need a starting point to build your image.
+You can start `FROM scratch`, scratch is an explicitly empty image on the Docker store that is used to build base images such as [Alpine](https://hub.docker.com/_/alpine) a lightweight linux distro that allows you to reduce the overall size of Docker images.

 Save our file, then execute:
 === "Command"